pellico/pyclp/doc/introduction.rst

 destroys the linked python object (garbage collection).
 This consumes more memory but now the python object and the related ECLiPSe object have the same *lifetime*.

-Moreover, in the definition of the API I tried to take advantage of a common propety of python and
+Moreover, in the definition of the API I tried to take advantage of a common property of python and
 ECLiPSe: both are weak typed languages.